rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 ### Queuing commands to RunDeck

-Commands or scripts executed on the command line by `dispatch` can also be queued as temporary jobs in RunDeck.
+By default, commands or scripts executed on the command line by `dispatch` are queued as temporary jobs in RunDeck.
 The `dispatch` command is equivalent to a "Run and Forget" action in the graphical console.

 The script below is a long running check that will conduct a check periodically